johnwcowan/r7rs-work/MicroXmlCowan.md

 they accept a generator of SXML elements and return another generator, also of SXML elements.
 After the `sxml-` prefix, they begin with `g`, using the convention of [SRFI 158](http://srfi.schemers.org/srfi-158/srfi-121.html) for generator operations.
+If the source generator is empty, so is the result generator.

+`(sxml-groot `*parent-mapping gen*`)`

+Returns a generator of SXML elements which invokes SXML elements from *gen* and returns their root elements on successive invocations.

 `(sxml-gparent `*parent-mapping gen*`)`